 Getting arrested is not a pleasant experience.
-Handcuffs are uncomfortable, arresting officers are never up for a proper chat and police wagons are essentially the Dyson V6's of vibes, sucking all the fun out of your night and transporting you to a tiny little room with only a metal toilet and a buzzing strip-light for company.
+Handcuffs are uncomfortable, arresting officers are never up for a proper chat, and police cars are essentially the Dyson V6's of vibes, sucking all the fun out of your night and transporting you to a tiny little room with only a metal toilet and a buzzing strip-light for company.

-To find out, I asked some people who've been arrested on holiday about their experiences.
+To find out, I asked some people who've been arrested on vacation about their experiences.

-I was thrown in the back of a police van and taken to hospital, where they treated the officer while I sat there in handcuffs.
-They took me to the local nick in Zadar.
-A group of officers stuck me in some back room – they all thought it was really funny to call me Del Boy from Only Fools and Horses.
+I was thrown in the back of a police van and taken to the hospital, where they treated the officer while I sat there in handcuffs.
+They took me to the local prison in Zadar.
+A group of officers stuck me in some back room—they all thought it was really funny to call me Del Boy from Only Fools and Horses.

 I wasn't going to court, the officer said; I'd assaulted a Croatian police officer and was being taken to Zadar men's prison.